kozyrevsergey89/XSightAndroidDevChallenge/README.md

 <br/>

-**November 2019:**
+* **November 2019:**
  * Implement recognition flow with TensorFlow Lite (SSD MobileNet).
  * Create UI/UX prototype.

-**December 2019:**
+* **December 2019:**
  * Implement recognition flow with TensorFlow Lite (transfer learning from SSD MobileNet).
  * Android native Messages UI Development.
  * Soft releases for Friends&Family.
  * Implement updated design in Augmented Reality part.

-**January 2020:**
+* **January 2020:**
  * Implement 3rd party content backend developers console.

-**February 2020 :**
+* **February 2020 :**
  * iOS native Messages UI Development.
  * Enhance recognition flow performance and accuracy: use C++ TensorFlow API, use quantized model.
  * Implement Face Identification flow on backend.

-**March 2020 :**
+* **March 2020 :**
  * Finalize iOS native UI.
  * Finalize Android native UI.
  * Implement social connections on backend.

-**April 2020 :**
+* **April 2020 :**
  * Testing and Deployment.
  * Soft releases in small user groups: university campuses, tech communities.

-**May 2020 :**
+* **May 2020 :**
  * Release at Google IO :)
 <br/>

 <br/>

 **How can Google help us.**
-1. **Help us to to squeeze every bit of performance for object detection on-device inference**
+1. **Help us to squeeze every bit of performance for object detection on-device inference**
 2. **Help us reach a wide audience**
 3. **Access to https://cloud.google.com/tpu/ to train models** (currently we do this locally and it takes forever)
 4. **Access to https://cloud.google.com/automl/ to train models**  (currently we do this locally and it takes forever)
+5. Help us build ML pipeline for model training for person recognition based on location clusters.
+We plan to use Batch ML Pipeline Architecture, but we could really use some help with this.

 <br/>